Executive Director, Unified Shared Services Management

 This in many ways is how the government traditionally has handled its financial management, acquisition, human resources and information technology operations, with agencies spending billions of dollars running their own separate systems instead of sharing some of these administrative functions with other federal organizations to create efficiencies and save money.

-Elizabeth Angerman, the executive director of the recently created United Shared Services Management Office at the General Services Administration, has begun to change this dynamic, putting guidance and resources in place to help agencies consolidate and transform their administrative systems.
+Elizabeth Angerman, the executive director of the recently created Unified Shared Services Management Office at the General Services Administration, has begun to change this dynamic, putting guidance and resources in place to help agencies consolidate and transform their administrative systems.
 Her efforts, which began in 2015, are in line with a recent presidential executive order on reorganizing government that calls for agencies to consider merging redundant administrative functions.

 As head of the GSA office, Angerman has turned an inconsistent, ad hoc system for adopting shared services into a clear decision-making process for federal leaders to understand their options and the potential benefits of outsourcing administrative functions to other agencies.
 She created guidelines and is actively helping agencies plan and move to shared services.